-A: Hot exhaust gases from the furnace are cooled and treated with two wet venturi scrubbers in series, which drop mercury for periodic collection from their respective tanks.
-The exhaust exiting the second venturi then passes through a bed of sulfur impregnated carbon to capture any residual mercury.
+A: Hot exhaust gases from the furnace are cooled and treated with two wet venturi scrubbers in series, which condense liquid mercury for periodic collection from their respective tanks.
+The exhaust exiting the second venturi then passes through a bed of sulfur impregnated carbon to capture any residual mercury vapor.

-A: An electrical feed requirement capable of supporting a 40HP / 30KW electrical load.
+A: An electrical feed requirement capable of supporting a 100HP / 75KW maximum, and 40HP / 30KW continuous electrical load.

-A cooling/scrubber solution requirement of 20gal/min (4.6 m3/h), which can be pregnant solution, barren solution, or raw water.
+A cooling/scrubber solution requirement of 20gal/min (4.6 m3/hr), which can be pregnant solution, barren solution, or raw water.

 Q: What is the cost to run the unit?

-A: Operating costs can range from $50,000 - $100,000 per year, excluding labor costs.
+A: Operating costs can range from US$50,000 - US$100,000 per year, excluding labor costs.
 These costs depend in large part on the nature of the feed.
 KCA provides a more concise operating cost estimate upon evaluation of each operation’s carbon.

 Generally, with clean carbon and long furnace runs, we expect minimal operator time will be required.
 Dirty carbon may cause more difficult materials handling which may result in higher labor costs.